ruijarimba/azure-pipelines-guidelines/README.md

 - As a learning resource to understand good practices for YAML pipelines.
 - As a reference when creating new pipelines, helping to standardize the structure and ensure consistency across different pipelines and templates.
-- As a reference during code reviews and pull requests to ensure consistency and quality.
+- As a reference during code reviews and pull requests to ensure consistency and quality (copy/paste the markdown code in each guideline when reviewing pull requests!).

 ## Contributing